huso-io/react-simple-avatar/README.md

 ## Todo

+- [ ] remove the special characters in description
 - [ ] add micro data
 - [ ] add doc for introducing how to build
 - [ ] optimize docs